top of page

 From then to now

-After my second was born, I began to use some of the wildlife works for a series of greetings & Christmas cards.
-This then expanded into a growing bespoke stationery business including bespoke wedding stationery and personalised notecards/writing paper.
+After my second child was born, I began to use some of the architectural and wildlife works for a series of greetings & Christmas cards.
+This then expanded into retailers across the country.

-Recently I am very proud to have been invited to be a supplier for the National Trust & some of Kent’s finest garden centres
+Recently I am very proud to have been invited to be a supplier to St Paul's Cathedral, Guildhall Art Gallery, the National Trust & some of Kent’s finest garden centres and independent retailers.

 The craziest thing I have learned about being an artist is that the ‘art’ part is relatively small.
 I have had to learn how to be an accountant, a website designer, a social media expert (still learning that one!!!) & administrator.
 It never stops!